-President Biden expected to announce massive release of oil reserves
+Biden expected to announce massive release of oil reserves

 The White House has scrambled in recent days to respond to elevated gas prices, which rose markedly after the Russian invasion of Ukraine.
 Russia is the world’s third-largest producer of oil, and fears of a disruption of its supply to global markets has sent energy prices skyward.
 As of Wednesday, the average price of a gallon of gasoline was $4.24, according to AAA, up dramatically from $3.60 per gallon last month and $2.90 per gallon last year.

-The U.S. is coordinating the release with the International Energy Agency and has told allies and partners about the measure, one of the people said.
+The United States is coordinating the release with the International Energy Agency and has told allies and partners about the measure, one of the people said.

 A release of the nation’s oil reserves of this magnitude would be “unprecedented in size and duration,” said Bob McNally, consultant and president of Rapidan Energy Group, an energy market research firm.
-McNally stressed it will be crucial to see if the Europeans and Japanese join the U.S. in tapping oil reserves.
+McNally stressed it will be crucial to see if the Europeans and Japanese join the United States in tapping oil reserves.

 “I would like to see the details, but it is not surprising — given that the sizable Russian supply risk has not gone away — that the administration is extending the releases from the SPR drawdown,” McNally said.
 “This would be the first ever, sequential, historic move if he made it.”